 Emily Boyd is Professor in Sustainability Studies and Director of the Lund University Centre for Sustainability Studies, Sweden.

-Rola El-Husseini is an associate professor with the Centre for Middle Eastern Studies at Lund University, Sweden
+Rola El-Husseini is an associate professor in sociology with the Center for Middle Eastern Studies at Lund University, Sweden.

 Catia Gregoratti is senior lecturer at the Department of Political Science at Lund University, Sweden

 Janet Roitman is Professor of Anthropology at The New School for Social Research and Eugene Lang College, USA

 Gabriella Sanchez is a Research Fellow, Migration Policy Institute, University of Oxford, UK